 Now that you understand the basics of how tomato pie is made, let’s get down to why you are really here.
 Maybe you’re looking for a solution to use up all of those garden tomatoes you have left and you need freezer options!

 While freezing tomato pie may not always produce the best results, we have some options and solutions for the potential downsides to freezing tomato pie.
-Speaking of downsides, let’s further discuss upsides and downsides to freezing tomato pie.
+Speaking of downsides, let’s further discuss the upsides and downsides to freezing tomato pie.

 Upsides to Freezing Tomato Pie